sbt/sbt-native-packager/src/sphinx/DetailedTopics/redhat.rst

 ---------------

 rpm repackages jars by default (described in this `blog post`_) in order to optimize jars.
-This behaviour is turned of by default with this setting.
+This behaviour is turned off by default with this setting.

 .. code-block:: scala